Kas Turkey beaches

 14. Day trip to the neighbouring town of Kalkan

 If ever you are curious to explore another beautiful town along the Turkish coast nearby Kas, take a day trip to Kalkan.
-Located around 40 40-minute drive from Kas, I would recommend making a stop here after visiting Oludeniz, Xanthos, or Patara as they are all in the same direction.
+Located around a 40-minute drive from Kas, I would recommend making a stop here after visiting Oludeniz, Xanthos, or Patara as they are all in the same direction.

 Kalkan is an old town right by the Mediterranean and what we enjoyed most was strolling through their cobbled streets and having a romantic supper.
 They have several streets only for pedestrians where the road is lined with restaurant terraces.
 At night, we enjoyed a dinner at Salonika 1881 on their terrace with the streets lit up romantically.
 The architecture there is also really unique and while waiting for our food, we admired every doorway and balcony.